 The library is a research centre where resources can be accessed at the library or online.
 This page aims to get library users started on their research journey.
 For more detailed research assistance, book an appointment with the librarian at firstname.lastname@example.org.
 Please include your research topic and all research you have done so far.

-3. Remember to narrow your search by using limiters or by setting your own search parameters.
+Search: Conduct a search narrowing your search by using limiters or by setting your own search parameters.
 Some examples are listed below:

-4. Evaluate resources using CRAAP: Currency, Relevance, Authority, Accuracy, and Purpose.
+Evaluate: using CRAAP: Currency, Relevance, Authority, Accuracy, and Purpose.
 Are your sources fit for purpose?